SCIFIHISTORY.NET

 "A teen runaway discovers a sinister mind control plot."

-On this day in 2010, the TV movie going by the name The Lost Future made its small screen debut.
-It starred the omnipresent Sean Bean in yet another look at our possible apocalyptic future.
+A star is born!
+On this day in 2010 (in the U.S.), the TV movie going by the name The Lost Future made its small screen debut.
+Directed by Mikael Salomon, the SciFi/Fantasy starred Sean Bean, Corey Sevier, and Annabelle Wallis.
 According to our friends at IMDB.com, here's the plot summary:

 "A group of post-apocalyptic survivors struggle to survive in a world where jungles, forests, primeval wetlands and deserts have obliterated civilization.
 They staunchly face genetically mutated beasts and mysterious diseases in an attempt to re-establish the human race as masters of Earth."